metadatacenter/spreadsheet-validator-docs/cedar-manual/build-templates.md

   - Text documents (.doc, .pdf)
   - Existing metadata schemas

   These documents outline the required metadata fields according to the established community standards.
-Figure 1 below shows a typical metadata specification document, structured in a spreadsheet format.
+The figure below illustrates an example of metadata specification document, curated by a community and structured in a spreadsheet format.

   <img width="1000" alt="Typical metadata schema document" style="margin:0 0 10px 0;" src="../img/metadata-schema-document.png" />